This entry is part 9 of 14 in the series 2024 Europe

 Headwind after lunch made me glad for the e-bike.

-Caminha is situated on the Minho River which forms the northern border of Portugal with Spain.
+Our accommodation tonight was in Caminha which is situated on the Minho River, The river forms the northern border of Portugal with Spain.

 Lisbon, Portugal